danielgjackson/toggle-dark-light/README.md

 ## Advanced Use

+You do not need to install the application, but instead just download and run the `toggle.exe` executable directly (i.e. as a *portable app*).

-The executable can be used to directly set the mode (and optionally exit afterwards):
+The executable takes command-line options and can be used to directly set the mode and optionally exit without remaining as an icon in the taskbar notification area, for example:

 * `toggle /TOGGLE /EXIT`
 * `toggle /LIGHT /EXIT`